fenago/spark-scala-examples/lab-guides/Lab_22.md

 ### Limitations:

 This API is most useful when reading and writing simple XML files.
-However, At the time of writing this article, this API has the following limitations.
+However, At the time of writing this lab, this API has the following limitations.

 -   Reading/Writing attribute to/from root element not supported in this